 The Company is conducting a Phase 1/2 clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of EPI-506 in CRPC patients.
-If the Phase 1 clinical trial proceeds to completion as planned in the second half of calendar 2017, the Company hopes to complete the Phase 2 portion of the trial in the second half of calendar 2018.
-The previous guidance for Phase 1 completion in the first half of calendar 2017 has been updated to reflect the longer period than expected to determine a Phase 2 dose, based on EPI-506 being well-tolerated by patients.
-Additional cohorts of patients have been enrolled in an effort to reach drug exposures associated with efficacy in pre-clinical animal models.
+It is currently estimated that the Phase 1 clinical trial will proceed to completion as planned in the second half of calendar 2017.
+Once the Phase 1 clinical trial is complete, the Company plans to review the data, including safety, tolerability, evidence for efficacy and pharmacological and biomarker data.
+This information will inform the final size, design and timing of a Phase 2 clinical trial.
+The previous guidance for Phase 1 completion in the first half of calendar 2017 has been updated to reflect the longer than expected period to determine a Phase 2 dose, due to lower than predicted bioavailiability and the requirement for considerably higher doses than originally planned.
+Aggressive dose escalation, enabled by the fact that EPI-506 has been generally well-tolerated by patients, has enabled achievement of drug exposures in patients (as measured by the maximal concentration achieved after a dose ("Cmax") and the area under the curve of drug exposure ("AUC")).
+Preliminary data from the Phase 1 portion of the ongoing Phase 1/2 clinical trial, up to the 2,400 mg cohort, was summarized in a poster presentation at the June 2017 meeting of the American Society of Clinical Oncology ("ASCO").
+Additional cohorts of patients are being enrolled in an effort achieve maximum exposure with acceptable tolerability.